guyhwilson/guyhwilson.github.io/_posts/2021-1-3-blog-post-2.md

 When we think about communicating a discrete set of symbols (hint, hint), then a similar intuition yields.
 Suppose Bob and Sally write messages to each other in English.
 Sally writes a word that starts with "q".
 What's the next letter?

 Oh, it's "u"?
 I'm shocked!
 Not really of course - that was a very likely outcome so it doesn't tell us much about the word [[4]](#4).
+We aren't eliminating very many possibilities by observing this letter.

 ### Study setup